 Container breeding mosquitoes can be active during the day or night and prefer shaded areas around homes.
 They breed in containers holding rainwater including plant saucers, tyres buckets, water tanks and blocked gutters.

 Containers around the house that breed mosquitos

-Residents can do a lot to reduce mosquito numbers around their houses including:
+Residents can help reduce mosquito numbers by:

-- Keeping swimming pools clean and chlorinated
+- Keeping your swimming pool chlorinated